James Stirling (architect): Early life and education

 Stirling was born in Glasgow.
 His year of birth is widely quoted as 1926 but his longstanding friend Sir Sandy Wilson later stated it was 1924.
 The family moved to Liverpool when James was an infant, where he attended Quarry Bank High School.
+After leaving school, he studied at the School of Art in Liverpool between 1940-41, while working in an architect's office.

 During World War II, he joined the Black Watch before transferring to the Parachute Regiment.
-He was parachuted behind German enemy lines before D-Day and wounded twice, before returning to Britain.
+He was parachuted behind German enemy lines before D-Day and was wounded twice, before returning to Britain.

 Stirling studied architecture from 1945 until 1950 at the University of Liverpool, where Colin Rowe was a tutor.

 He worked in a number of firms in London before establishing his own practice.
 From 1952 to 1956 he worked with Lyons, Israel, Ellis in London where he met his first partner James Gowan.
 Lyons, Israel, Ellis was considered one of the most influential post war practices at that time, focusing on buildings for the Welfare State with architects such as Alan Colquhoun and John Miller, Neave Brown, Sue Martin, Richard MacCormac all of whom went on to architectural prominence.
 Stirling worked on a number of school buildings including Peckham Girl's Comprehensive School.
 When he and James Gowan started their own practice Lyons Israel Ellis gave them part of their Preston housing project, helping to establish their reputation for innovative design.

 Career

 In 1956 he and James Gowan left their positions as assistants with the firm of Lyons, Israel, and Ellis to set up a practice as Stirling and Gowan.
 Their first built project – a small development of private apartments Langham House Close (1955–58) – was regarded as a landmark in the development of 'brutalist' residential architecture, although this was a description both architects rejected.
 Another result of Stirling & Gowan's collaboration is the Department of Engineering building at the University of Leicester (1959–63), noted for its technological and geometric character, marked by the use of three-dimensional drawings based on axonometric projection seen either from above (in a bird's eye view) or below (in a worm's eye view).
 The project brought Stirling to a global audience.

 In 1963, Stirling and Gowan separated; Stirling then set up on his own, taking with him the office assistant Michael Wilford (who later became a partner).
-Stirling then oversaw two prestigious projects: the History Faculty Library at the University of Cambridge and the Florey Building accommodation block for The Queen's College, Oxford.
+Stirling then oversaw two projects: the History Faculty Library at the University of Cambridge and the Florey Building accommodation block for The Queen's College, Oxford.
 He also completed a training centre for Olivetti in Haslemere, Surrey and housing for the University of St Andrews both of which made prominent use of pre-fabricated elements, GRP for Olivetti and pre-cast concrete panels at St Andrews.